Lomas de Chapultepec

 Lomas de Chapultepec ("Chapultepec Hills") is a colonia, or officially recognized neighborhood, located in the Miguel Hidalgo borough of Mexico City.
 It dates back to the 1920s, when it was founded with the name Chapultepec Heights.
-Home to some of the biggest mansions in the city and many high-net-worth individuals, it has gained a reputation of exclusivity.
 Its main entrance is through Paseo de la Reforma.

+Lomas de Chapultepec continues to be a predominantly residential zone characterized by single-family homes, however there are commercial properties and high-rise developments at the neighborhood periphery.
+Home to some of the biggest mansions in the city and many high-net-worth individuals, the colonia has gained a reputation of affluence.